jptacek/JPtacek.com/src/documents/2014/01/chocolately-and-boxstarter/index.html.md

 ---

-I recently received a new work computer (an [Asus i7](http://www.asus.com/Notebooks_Ultrabooks/ASUS_ZENBOOK_UX301LA/) that weights 2.6 pounds, my old laptop, a Dell M6500 weight over 8.5 lbs, it is like I am from the future now, but I digress).
+I recently received a new work computer (an [Asus i7](http://www.asus.com/Notebooks_Ultrabooks/ASUS_ZENBOOK_UX301LA/) that weighs 2.6 pounds, my old laptop, a Dell M6500 weighed over 8.5 lbs, it is like I am from the future now, but I digress).
 One of the things that I don't like about getting a new PC is setting up the computer.
 I am very good about making sure all of my files are stored in the cloud (via Skydrive and DropBox) and/or is under source control.
 I don't fear losing stuff, it is the loss time in restoring my applications and environments that makes me crazy.
 I always forget to install a utility